vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 rights to proporty on tho widow yajua of the Tri.
 Ar. and satras, of a deceased coparooper in Bengal 405; flowers to be employed in, tban anywhere olso, 635; men- 732-733, is only one for all mem tions no vodic passages for its bors of a joint Ilindu family, 714; theory of sapiṇda, 477; on sapindla lamps in, to be fod with ghee or * rolationship, 452, 472-477.

-808ame oil, 733; mon of all varnas Dāykkramaganigraha, a work of and womon can perform, 714 ;
+808ame oil, 733; mon of all varṇas Dāykkramaganigraha, a work of and womon can perform, 714 ;

 Srikrena, 474.